marmelab/solid-admin/packages/data-json-server/README.md

 | `updateMany`       | `PUT http://my.api.url/posts/123`, `PUT http://my.api.url/posts/456`, `PUT http://my.api.url/posts/789` |
 | `delete`           | `DELETE http://my.api.url/posts/123`                                                                    |

 **Note**: The JSON Server REST Data Provider expects the API to include a `X-Total-Count` header in the response to `getList` and `getManyReference` calls.
 The value must be the total number of resources in the collection.
-This allows react-admin to know how many pages of resources there are in total, and build the pagination controls.
+This allows solid-admin to know how many pages of resources there are in total, and build the pagination controls.

 ```
 X-Total-Count: 319